Oil rises on hopes for U.S.-China trade deal

-LONDON (Reuters) - Oil prices rose on Friday on signs of progress in U.S.-China trade talks and a surprise bounce in Chinese manufacturing activity.
+LONDON (Reuters) - Oil prices rose on Friday on signs of progress in U.S.-China trade talks and stronger-than-expected economic figures in both countries, including U.S. employment figures and Chinese manufacturing activity.

-West Texas Intermediate crude rose 31 cents to $54.49 a barrel, which would leave it with a weekly loss of more than 3.8%.
+West Texas Intermediate crude rose 84 cents to $55.02 a barrel, a weekly loss of more than 2.8%.

 A Reuters survey showed that oil prices are expected to remain under pressure this year and next.
 The poll of 51 economists and analysts forecast Brent crude would average $64.16 a barrel in 2019 and $62.38 next year.